mindee/devrel/jobs/technical-writer.md

 ### Soft Skills

-Your fit with our team is as important to us as your writing expertise and technical background, if not more so.
+Your fit with our team is as important to us as your developer focused writing expertise and technical background, if not more so.
 We are looking for someone with these important soft skills:

 * Excellent written and oral communication: in prior experiences, you’ve demonstrated ability to teach software developers through clear and accurate written content
 * Constructive mindset (gives and takes feedback well)